-Prerequisite or concurrent: PC703 or PC718, PC706, PC707
+Prerequisite or concurrent: PC703 or PC718, either PC706 or PC716, PC707

 NM704 Midwifery Care during Labor and Birth (3-0)

 Midwifery care during labor and birth is based on theoretical foundations, evidence, and shared decision making.
 Students evaluate and apply these concepts to formulate plans for uncomplicated labor and birth based on appropriate data and accurate diagnoses.